Critically injured boy in coma after dog attack

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A six-year-old boy has had parts of his ear and lip surgically reattached after an attack by three pig dogs at a rural Manapouri property on Friday night.
+A six-year-old boy is in an induced coma after receiving severe injuries to his upper body and face in an attack by three pig dogs at a rural Manapouri property on Friday night.

 The boy's grandfather, whom the Otago Daily Times has chosen not to name, said the attack happened about 7pm and the boy was transferred by helicopter to Dunedin Hospital.